 Special Olympics soccer offers 5 player and 7 player team formats.
 The field dimensions are substantially minimized due to less players on a team.

 Athletes play slow-pitch softball, with a team consisting of 10 athletes on the field at any given time.
 Team levels are determined by skill ability with the lower level division using modified rules and a softer ball for safety considerations.

 Athletes may play singles and/or doubles play.
 The level of play is determined by a comprehensive skills assessment.
 Racquets are provided.

 Volleyball consists of 6 players on a team.
 Regulation volleyball rules are followed.
 The majority of teams are co-ed.

 The Ventura County Region office has provided a comprehensive practice schedule for all of the sports listed above.
-Please click here to view our current season training calendar, including dates, times and locations.
+View the current season training calendar.